 Shopping – Yes, some downtown stores open at times during December.
 For example, some fudge shops are staffed to fill out-of-town holiday orders anyway, so they open their doors for a few hours a day, too.
 Another great place to shop is at the annual Mackinac Island Christmas Bazaar.
 You can find quilts and knitted wear, soaps, hand-painted ornaments and other unique, homemade gifts.
 Plus, the bazaar includes live and silent auctions of donated items and services.
 Once an event almost exclusively for year-round Mackinac Island residents, the fundraising sale now attracts an increasing number of tourists each year to experience an old-fashioned slice of classic Americana.

 Christmas – Speaking of old-fashioned, the Christmas Bazaar is paired with the annual Mackinac Island Tree Lighting and singalong.
 As the community illuminates a Christmas tree in the middle of Main Street, Martin leads Christmas carols.
 The weekend also brings an appearance of Santa Claus!

 New Year’s – Hiking through the snowy woods and up to the high points of Mackinac Island is a beautiful experience in December, and a popular activity for people seeking respite between Christmas and New Year’s Day.
 It’s the complete opposite of a crowded ball drop at midnight on New Year’s Eve!
-Ringing in the New Year on Mackinac Island is an extraordinary experience.
+Ringing in the New Year on Mackinac Island – where there’s a Turtle Drop! – is an extraordinary experience.
 A handful of hotels are open during that week to accommodate visitors, as are some shops and restaurants.